 You can control the number of columns within a row by editing Row Layout of a particular row.

-- Open the Edit window of row or select Row Layout in the row element control drop-down;
+- Open the Edit window of row (use element controls Edit option);

 - Select values from the predefined option or enter custom values.